Scholarship Opportunities for Attending General Assembly

 Scholarships will be awarded based on a range of criteria in addition to demonstrated financial need, including whether the applicant is a congregational delegate, has received a past scholarship, or identifies as a member of an historically marginalized community.

-- The deadline for applications is March 31
+- The deadline for applications was March 31

 - Applicants will be notified of award decisions by April 23